 The Society contracted with Interior Health and BC Housing on a number of new projects.
 The Society worked closely with Interior Health to ensure addictions recovery and supported recovery housing options were available to women and men in Vernon.
 Our Creekside Harm Reduction program opened its doors to women in October and Interior Health provided new funding for 8 of the 19 co-ed clients of Bill’s Place Supported Recovery Program.
 Interior Health also provided new winter funding for supports to reduce the number of visits to the hospital while connecting shelter clients with health services and needed supports.

 The Society partnered with BC Housing bringing a new shelter and a new supported housing project to Vernon along with an $11,000,000 investment into our community by the province.
-These two projects are slated to open in 2019.
-BC Housing expanded their Temporary Winter Shelter funding allowing for 33 spaces from 10 in 2016/17 and funded the program to be open 24 hours a day from 12.

 The Society received an incredible donation of $220,000 from the Foord Family for the down payment of a new sober living complex which opened January 2018.
-In 2018 we have also renewed our Gateway Food Services Agreement with the Vernon Upper Room Mission Society.

-In February 2018 our Society did not sign onto a new affliation agreement with the John Howard Society of BC and with the Hesketh Family’s blessing and great excitement our Society was in the position to proceed with re-branding.
-Though this is an exciting time for our community, there is sadness in leaving the John Howard Society of Canada family.
+In February 2018 our Society did not sign onto a new affiliation agreement with the John Howard Society of BC and with the Hesketh Family’s blessing and great excitement our Society was in the position to proceed with re-branding.
+Though this was an exciting time for our community, there was sadness in leaving the John Howard Society of Canada family.
 The John Howard Society has a long history of strong advocacy and amazing programs world wide.
 Our Society is very proud of the groundwork the Society’s founder Bill Hesketh laid and the work we have accomplished over the last 60 years.
 We will continue to meet those standards of service delivery and compassion and strive to reach new heights.

 Officially as of May 23, 2018 our Society’s new name is Turning Points Collaborative Society.
 We are looking forward to continuing our strong stakeholder partnerships and are excited about what the future holds.